-The 2022 Pathways to Economic Success for Women Grants: Updates from Nonprofit Partners
+The 2022 Pathways to Economic Security for Women Grants: Updates from Nonprofit Partners

 Our nonprofit partners share progress highlights, four months after the Community Fund for Women & Girls grants awarded

 In June 2022, the Community Fund for Women & Girls made the largest collective award in its history, nearly $200,000, to 11 Greater New Haven nonprofits.
 The Pathways to Economic Success for Women grants addressed workforce training, employment and entrepreneurship, and supported wraparound services such as childcare, transportation and stipends.

 The awards, designed to address economic security for women, were a direct and rapid response to a 2021 study, commissioned and funded in part by the Fund, which revealed the many inequities women of color in Connecticut faced in COVID health outcomes, access to healthcare, employment, childcare, housing and food security.
 Four months after the grants were awarded, we checked in with recipients, who shared the following progress updates from their organizations: